 Paul Defends His Ministry

-10 Now I myself, Paul, (the man who is timid when he’s with you face to face, but bold towards you when absent) plead with you, 2 asking that when I’m present with you again I will not have to be bold with the confidence I expect to display1 towards those who think of us as if we walked according to the flesh.
-3 For though we walk in the flesh, we do not war according to the flesh.
+10 Now I myself, Paul, (the man who is timid when he’s with you face to face, but bold towards you when absent) plead with you, 2 asking that when I am present with you again I will not have to be bold with the confidence I expect to display1 towards those who think of us as if we walked according to the flesh.
+3 For though we walk in the flesh, we do not wage war according to the flesh.
 4 For the weapons of our warfare are not fleshly, but mighty through God for the destruction of fortresses.
-5 We are pulling down arguments2 and every high thing lifted up against the knowledge of God, bringing every thought into captivity for obedience to Christ; 6 and we are ready to punish all disobedience whenever your obedience is complete.
+5 We are pulling down arguments2 and every high thing that is lifted up against the knowledge of God, taking every thought captive for obedience to Christ; 6 and we are ready to punish all disobedience whenever your obedience is complete.

-7 You are only looking on the face of things.3 If anyone is confident within himself that he belongs to Christ, let him look within and again consider this:4 Just as he belongs to Christ, so too do we!
-8 For though I could boast even more about our authority—authority the Lord gave us for building you up, not tearing you down—I will not be put to shame in doing so; 9 otherwise I might seem to be terrifying you with my letters.
-10 “For his letters,” they say, “are weighty and forceful, but his bodily presence is weak, and his speech is beneath contempt.”
+7 You are only looking on the face of things.3 If anyone is confident within himself that he belongs to Christ, let him look within and remind himself of this:4 Just as he belongs to Christ, so too do we!
+8 For though I could boast even more about our authority—authority the Lord gave us for building you up, not tearing you down—I will not be put to shame by doing so; 9 otherwise I might seem to be terrifying you with my letters.
+10 “For his letters,” they say, “are weighty and forceful, but his bodily presence is weak, and his speech beneath contempt.”
 11 Let such a man consider this: What we are in word by our letters when we’re away, we also will be in our deeds when present.

-12 For we dare not classify or compare ourselves with any5 of those who are commending themselves; for6 when they measure themselves by themselves, and compare themselves with themselves, they act in ignorance.7 13 We, however, will not boast beyond our proper measure,8 but only within the measure of the sphere of service that God has assigned to us as our measure—a sphere that reaches all the way to you.
-14 For we are not overextending ourselves (as indeed we would be if we hadn’t come to you), for we were the first to reach you—far off as you were9— with the gospel of Christ.
+12 For we dare not classify or compare ourselves with any5 of those who are commending themselves; for6 when they measure themselves by themselves, and compare themselves with themselves, they are acting in ignorance.7 13 We, however, will not boast beyond our proper measure,8 but only within the measure of the sphere of service that God has assigned to us as our measure—a sphere that reaches all the way to you.
+14 For we are not overextending ourselves (as indeed we would be if we hadn’t come to you); for we were the first to reach you—far off as you were9—with the gospel of Christ.
 15 No, we are not boasting beyond our measure: that is, in other men’s labors.
-But we do have this hope, that as your faith grows, you will enlarge us even more in our own sphere, 16 so that we can preach the gospel in the regions beyond you, rather than boast about work previously accomplished in another man’s sphere of service.
-17 But as it is written, “He who boasts, let him boast in the Lord.”10 18 For it is not the man who commends himself who stands approved, but the man whom the Lord commends.
+But we do have this hope, that as your faith grows, you will enlarge us even more in our own sphere, 16 so that we can preach the gospel in the regions beyond you, and not boast about work previously accomplished in another man’s sphere of service.
+17 Rather, let him who boasts boast in the Lord.10 18 For it is not the one who commends himself who stands approved, but the one whom the Lord commends.

-- Lit. with which I expect I to be bold
+- Lit. the boldness with which I expect to be bold

 - Or speculations, lines of reason